Opera House, Sydney

-Long before the famous Sydney Opera House on Bennelong Point, the city of Sydney, Australia, had several entertainment venues described as "opera houses".
+Long before the famous Sydney Opera House on Bennelong Point, the city of Sydney, New South Wales, Australia, had several entertainment venues described as "opera houses".

 Sydney Opera House (1879–1900)

-Built in 1879 on land owned by I. J. Josephson and opened as Kelly and Leon's Opera House for the New York minstrel company of that name, it was situated on King Street near the York Street intersection; a number of smaller buildings at the corner of Pitt Street and York Street being demolished to make way for the grand building.
+Built in 1879 on land owned by I. J. Josephson and opened as Kelly and Leon's Opera House for the New York minstrel company of drag performers Edwin Kelly and Francis Leon, it was situated on King Street near the York Street intersection; a number of smaller buildings at the corner of Pitt Street and York Street being demolished to make way for the grand building.
 The architects were Backhouse & Sons.

-When Kelly and Leon's lease expired their name was dropped and the venue was advertised for lease.
+When Kelly and Leon's lease expired in 1880, their name was dropped and the venue was advertised for lease.

-It reopened as "Sydney Opera House" in September 1880 and for much of the 1880s was under the management of W. J. Wilson (father of Frank Hawthorne), who was joined by Eduardo Majeroni in 1884.
+It reopened as "Sydney Opera House" in September 1880 and for much of the 1880s was under the management of W. J. Wilson, who was joined by Eduardo Majeroni in 1884.

 In February 1900 the orchestra struck for payment of arrears in wage payments and rather than concede, the management closed the theatre.
-By this time owned by Percy Josephson, it became a warehouse for W. and A. McArthur, Ltd. and was demolished in 1927.
+By this time, owned by Percy Josephson, it became a warehouse for W. and A. McArthur, Ltd. and was demolished in 1927.
+Construction on the Grace Building started at the site in 1928.